metalcarratt/ministry/ls/Exodus/verse-by-verse/chapter01.md

 ## 15-22 Killing the males and keeping the females

-> **15** And the king of Egypt spoke to the Hebrew midwives, one whose name was Shiphrah and the other whose name was Puah;
+> **15** And the king of Egypt spoke to the Hebrew **midwives**, one whose name was Shiphrah and the other whose name was Puah;
 >
-> **16** And he said, When you act as midwives for the Hebrew women and see them on the birthstool, if it is a son, then you shall put him to death; but if it is a daughter, then she shall live.
+> **16** And he said, When you act as midwives for the Hebrew women and see them on the birthstool, if it is a **son**, then you shall put him to death; but if it is a **daughter**, then she shall live.

+- The male life is for God's purpose, the female life is for man's pleasure.
+Satan is doing the same thing today: killing the life for God's purpose and preserving the life for man's pleasure.
+- Satan tried to use the female life (the midwives) to kill the male life.

 >
-> **17** But the midwives feared God and did not do as the king of Egypt had commanded them but let the male children live.
+> **17** But **the midwives feared God** and did not do as the king of Egypt had commanded them but **let the male children live**.

->
+- It is easy for the sisters to be used by the enemy, but it is also easy for them to be used by God.
+Whether the church will be deadened or delivered depends on the sisters.
+- In a time of glory Satan comes in to usurp the females to damage the situation, but in a time of degredation, God comes to use the female life ot rescue the situation and bring in His salvation.

 > **18** So the king of Egypt called for the midwives and said to them, Why have you done this thing and let the male children live?
 >
 > **19** And the midwives said to Pharaoh, Because the Hebrew women are not like the Egyptian women; for they are vigorous: before the midwife comes to them, they give birth.
 >
 > **20** And God dealt well with the midwives, and the people multiplied and grew very strong.

->
+God used the life for man's pleasure to produce the life for God's purpose.

 > **21** And because the midwives feared God, He established households for them.
 >
 > **22**And Pharaoh commanded all his people, saying, Every son who is born you shall cast into the River, but every daughter you shall let live.